thisispivi/Deep-Learning-Supermarket/README.md

 4. Install the matlab Deep Learning Toolbox Model for VGG-16 Network Add On: Home > Add-On > Deep Learning Toolbox Model for VGG-16 Network

-## Pretrained network selection
+## Variables configuration
-The next step is to choose which pretrained network use to extract the features In the code there is a part in which is possible to select which neural network use:
+The next step is to configure the variables of the first section.
+Here there's one of the most important thing to do: choosing which pretrained network use to extract the features.
+To select one you have to uncomment.
 ```
-network = "alexnet";
+% network = "alexnet";
 % network = "resnet";
 % network = "vgg"
 ```